AIGAdc/dcdesignweek.org/index.md

 events-button-url: "/carnegie-library/"
 events-button-type: border
 events-button-color: lightning-yellow
+sections:
+- sub-section: sponsors
-sponsors-header: Thanks to Our 2019 Sponsors
+  header: Thanks to Our 2019 Sponsors
+  has-heading-rule: true
-sponsors-body: |-
+  body: |-
     DC Design Week is produced by AIGA DC, a volunteer-run, 501(3)c nonprofit organization, in concert with a consortium of local associations, meetup groups and small businesses.
     We rely on the generosity and goodness of others to make this week of celebration a reality.
 Major thanks to the following partners and sponsors for your support and commitment to the DC design community.
     We couldn’t do it without you!
+  has-button: true
+  is-disabled: false
-sponsors-button: Learn More
+  button: Learn More
-sponsors-button-url: "/about/"
+  url: /about/
-sponsors-button-type: border
+  type: border
-sponsors-button-color: lightning-yellow
+  color-class: lightning-yellow
 layout: home
 ---